mliuteam/mliuteam.github.io/pages/pages-root-folder/index.md

 # to use the main color or success, alert or secondary.
 # To change colors see sass/_01_settings_colors.scss
 #
+permalink: /index.html

 callforaction:
-  #url: /info
-  text: About the Integrated Ferroic Materials and Devices Research Group ›
+  url: '/about/'
+  text: <h3 style="color:#FFF;">About</h3> <p>Electrical Engineering,Electronic Materials Research Laboratory, Key Laboratory of the Ministry of Education & International Center for Dielectric Research...</p>more ›
-  style: main color
+  style: secondary
-permalink: /index.html

 #
 # This is a nasty hack to make the navigation highlight